Blinken says China acting 'more aggressively abroad'

-WASHINGTON (REUTERS) - US Secretary of State Antony Blinken said in an interview that aired on Sunday (May 2) that China had recently acted "more aggressively abroad" and was behaving "increasingly in adversarial ways."
+WASHINGTON • US Secretary of State Antony Blinken said in an interview that aired on Sunday that China had recently acted "more aggressively abroad" and was behaving "increasingly in adversarial ways".

-Asked by CBS News' "60 Minutes" if Washington was heading toward a military confrontation with Beijing, Mr Blinken said: "It's profoundly against the interests of both China and the United States to, to get to that point, or even to head in that direction."
+Asked by CBS News' 60 Minutes if Washington was heading towards a military confrontation with Beijing, Mr Blinken said: "It's profoundly against the interests of both China and the United States to, to get to that point, or even to head in that direction."

 He added: "What we've witnessed over the last several years is China acting more repressively at home and more aggressively abroad.
 That is a fact."